Macassar kernels (Brucea javanica) Halts MRSA Growth

-Rhus chinensis is used medicinally in China, Korea and Japan for cases of dysentery, diarrhea, and other infections.
+Macassar kernels is used medicinally in China, Korea, Japan and other parts of Asia for cases of dysentery, diarrhea, and other infections.
 Documented uses by herbalists have included laryngitis, malaria, coughing, rheumatism, fevers and others.

-The researchers produced the extract by drying some fresh leaves of the plant
+The Korean researchers produced the extract by drying some fresh leaves of the plant

-The researchers said the extract contained phenolics, flavonoids, glycosides, steroids, terpenoids and organic acids.
+The plant contains phenolics, flavonoids, glycosides, steroids, terpenoids and organic acids.
 Some of its notable biochemicals include tannic acid, pyrogallol, gallic methy lester, syringic acid, lantabetulal, lantanolal, lantanolol and protocatechuic acid.
 Other research has found that phenolics are often the antibacterial element among other antibacterial plants.

 We are currently running out of options for treating MRSA infections in conventional medicine.
 This is because we are not using nature’s resources.
 While bacteria can quickly develop resistance to static antibiotics – which are easy to learn – natural antibacterial plants provide a biochemical complication that bacteria have a hard time outsmarting.